 The multitool was designed by experts as a small, compact tool that can replace some other tools you could need outdoors.
 That’s a revolutionary invention that has made a lot of people’s lives much easier.
 Multitools have a broad application, and you can use them in many different situations, but because of that, you will have to sacrifice some other elements like the length and strength of the blade.

 Most states allow you to carry a small knife with you for self-defense.
-The advantage of a pocket knife is that you can quickly take it out of your pocket and use it with only one hand.
+The advantage of an everyday carry pocket knife is that you can quickly take it out of your pocket and use it with only one hand.
 Multitools will require you to use both hands until you pick a tool you need and pull it out.

 On the other hand, a pocket knife can only cut, and you can use it to make holes in wood, but its application is limited compared to a multitool.
 Some multitools come with dozens of tools that can help you get out of any situation.
 The pocket knives are compact, but they are nowhere near as versatile as multitools.